ShadowBelmolve/beanpicker/README.markdown

 *  4GB RAM DDR3
 *  Arch Linux x86-64

+The speed with 10000 requests given with fork is :fork => :every and without is :fork => :master/false
-The speed with 10000 requests # time / requests per second / cpu load
+\# time / requests per second / cpu load

 *  MRI 1.9.2
    *  With fork: 117.85 / 84.85 / 100%